How to pay your fees

 All students who are paying their own fees (not taking out an undergraduate loan) will be asked to sign a Tuition Fee Payment Acknowledgment Form at enrolment.
 You will be prompted to set up an online payment plan during the online enrolment process.
 If this has not been set up within 2 weeks of enrolment our Finance Team will contact you.

 To set up online payments visit the Online Payments page.

 All online payments are taken using Debit/Credit Card.
 Payment can be made in full or in instalments as follows:

-If your employer or a sponsor has agreed to fund all or part of your Tuition Fees, a completed Employer’s Undertaking Authority to Invoice Fees Form is required at enrolment.
+If your employer or a sponsor has agreed to fund all or part of your Tuition Fees, please contact the finance team prior to enrolment.

 Newman University may be able to provide limited financial support to students in financial difficulty:

 Newman University Support Fund: